Katharine Ross: Mainstream breakthrough

-Ross was cast as a Native American woman in Universal's western film Tell Them Willie Boy Is Here (1969), starring Robert Redford.
+Ross was cast as a Native American woman in Universal's Western film Tell Them Willie Boy Is Here (1969), starring Robert Redford.
 In August 1968, she signed a new contract with Universal to make two films a year for seven years.
 She refused several roles (including Jacqueline Bisset's role in Bullitt) before accepting the part of Etta Place in Butch Cassidy and the Sundance Kid (1969), co-starring Paul Newman and Robert Redford, which was another massive commercial hit.
 She was paid $175,000 for her performance in the film.
 For her roles in both Tell Them Willie Boy is Here and Butch Cassidy and the Sundance Kid, Ross won the BAFTA Award for Best Actress.

 She was dropped by Universal in the spring of 1969 for refusing to play a stewardess in Airport starring Burt Lancaster and Dean Martin, another role that went to Jacqueline Bisset.
-Ross eventually got out of her Universal contract, which, however meant later on she lost out to Tuesday Weld on a film she greatly desired to do, an adaptation of Play It as It Lays, because it was a Universal production.
+Because of this, she later lost out to Tuesday Weld on a film she greatly desired to do, the adaptation of Joan Didion's novel Play It as It Lays, because it was a Universal production.
 Instead, she had a starring role in the drama Fools (1970) opposite Jason Robards.

 Semi-retirement and comeback

-Ross dropped out of Hollywood for a while after marrying cinematographer Conrad Hall.
-She occasionally acted, appearing in Get to Know Your Rabbit (1972), They Only Kill Their Masters (1972) with James Garner, and Chance and Violence (1974) with Yves Montand.
-She refused several more roles, including a part in The Towering Inferno.
+Ross dropped out of Hollywood for a while after in 1969 marrying cinematographer Conrad Hall.
+She occasionally acted, appearing in Get to Know Your Rabbit (1972), They Only Kill Their Masters (1972), which reunited her with James Garner, and Chance and Violence (1974) with Yves Montand.
+She refused several more roles, including a part in 1974 film The Towering Inferno.

 Preferring stage acting, Ross returned to the small playhouses in Los Angeles for much of the 1970s.
-"I'm aware that I have the reputation for being difficult," she later said.
+"I'm aware that I have the reputation for being difficult", she later said.

-One of her best-known roles came in 1975's film The Stepford Wives, for which she replaced Tuesday Weld at the last moment and won the Saturn Award for Best Actress.
+One of her best-known roles came in the 1975 film The Stepford Wives, for which she won the Saturn Award for Best Actress.

 She reprised the role of Etta Place in a 1976 ABC television film, Wanted: The Sundance Woman, a sequel to Butch Cassidy and the Sundance Kid.
-Ross subsequently appeared in the drama film Voyage of the Damned (1977) about a doomed ocean liner carrying Jewish refugees from Nazi Germany, which earned her her second Golden Globe Award for Best Supporting Actress.
+Ross subsequently appeared in the drama film Voyage of the Damned (1977) about a doomed ocean liner carrying Jewish refugees from Nazi Germany, which earned her a second Golden Globe Award for Best Supporting Actress.
 She was also in The Betsy (1978) and the disaster film The Swarm (1978).
 Next, Ross co-starred opposite Sam Elliott in the supernatural horror film The Legacy (1978), playing a woman who finds herself subject to an ancestral curse at an English estate.
 Ross had previously worked with Elliott on Butch Cassidy and the Sundance Kid.